How to Make the BEST Prime Rib

 - 5 cloves crushed fresh garlic

 - Kosher salt, quantity dependent upon size of prime rib

 - 3-4 celery stalks for bed of roaster, optional

 - Apply non-stick treatment to bottom or roaster

 - Lay celery on bottom of roaster

-- Apply kosher salt to outside of prime rib.
+- Apply a generous amount of kosher salt to outside of the meat, covering all sides.

 - Next, evenly distribute fresh ground peppercorn.

 - Place meat in roaster or baking dish, bone side down, if bone-in.